 It is pretty standard that when a Logic App fails, we want to get the exact error message describing why it failed.
 But, of course, we can always go to the Logic App run history – except if it is a Stateless workflow on Standard – to check where and why it failed.
 And obviously, we will have all the information necessary to solve the problem.

-As I explained in one of my Logic App Best practices, Tips and Tricks: Error handling… configure run after settings.
-To implement advanced Error handling capabilities like:
+As I explained in one of my Logic App Best Practices, Tips and Tricks: Error handling… configure run after settings.
+To implement advanced error-handling capabilities, such as:

-- Creating a try-catch statement consisting of a try block followed by one catch clause to handlers different exceptions that can occur on the try block.
+- Creating a try-catch statement consisting of a try block followed by one catch clause to handle different exceptions that can occur in the try block.

 - Or creating a try-catch-finally statement.

 The try-catch-finally statement handles all of the errors that may occur in a block of code.
-Errors can be coding errors made by the programmer, errors due to wrong input, and other unforeseeable things.
+Errors can be coding errors made by the programmer, errors caused to incorrect input, and other unforeseeable factors.

 - The try statement allows you to define a block of code to be tested for errors while it is being executed –> this will be your Actions inside Logic App that describe the logic of your business process.

-- The finally statement lets you execute code after try and catch statements, regardless of the result (if there was a fail inside the try statement or if everything was completed successfully).
+- The finally statement lets you execute code after try and catch statements, regardless of the result (if there was a failure inside the try statement or if everything was completed successfully).

 To implement a try-catch or try-catch-finally statements we need to: